caredove/CD-Integrations-Wordpress/README.txt

 == Upgrade Notice ==

-= 0.1.11 =
+= 0.2.1 =
-This is the latest test version
+Please upgrade to the latest release which has better support for the current version of WordPress